1. Blog

 Many U.S. travelers don’t fly simple point-to-point routes.
 Their journeys often involve multi-leg trips, non-EU carriers, codeshares, and long-haul disruptions.
 AirHelp is structured to take on more of these cases, which require more time and legal resources.

-No hidden fees for U.S. passengers
+No VAT or extra charges for U.S. passengers

 Technology and support designed for international consumers